section-engineering-education/engineering-education/content/articles/rest-api-with-golang-without-any-frameworks-only-using-native-modules/index.md

 - Initialize the database data, and
 - Set up the routes that point to each handler function.

 To do so, create a `main.go` file inside the project directory.
-Then set up the server as follows:
+Then set up the server:

 First, import the local module and the Go native modules.